-H. Trophies
+Q. Trophies

-The ABSP awards a team trophy to all league or division champions except clinic.
+1. The ABSP awards a team trophy to all league or division champions except clinic.
 No individual player trophies are awarded by the ABSP.
+Additional awards and/or recognitions will be distributed at the discretion of the ABSP Board.

-I. Protest
+R. Protest

-- 1. All protests must be filed in writing using the Protest Form, a copy of which is available on the ABSP website.
-This procedure can also be used to report any violations of the eligibility rules.
-If a program or coach wishes to question the eligibility of a player in a particular game, it is essential that the coach notify the referee and have the referee obtain the signature of the player.
-Please note that a team found to be using an illegal player (or to have an ineligible player on its roster) will be subject to the forfeiture of all games played in addition to any monetary penalties. - 2.
+- 1. All protests must be filed in writing via email or other electronic reporting capability used by the ABSP., This procedure can also be used to report any violations of the eligibility rules. - 2.
+If a program or coach wishes to question the eligibility of a player in a particular game, it is essential that the coach notify the referee and have the referee obtain the name of the player at the game.
+Please note that a team found to be using an illegal player (or to have an ineligible player on its roster) will be subject to the forfeiture of all games played in addition to any monetary penalties. - 3.
 No protest will be considered on judgment calls.
-The protesting team must clearly establish that the outcome of the game was affected except in cases of player eligibility or unsportsmanlike conduct.
-All protests must be in writing. - 3.
-Whenever a matter of protest arises during a game, the coach of the team making the protest should immediately notify the game officials and the coach of the opposing team that the game is being continued under protest. - 4.
+The protesting team must clearly establish that the outcome of the game was affected except in cases of player eligibility.
+All protests must be in writing via email or other electronic reporting capability used by the ABSP within 72 hours of completion of the game in question. - 4.
+Whenever a matter of protest arises during a game, the coach of the team making the protest should immediately notify the game officials that the game is being continued under protest. - 5.
 Protests and rules violations are to be submitted to the Protest Committee in the following manner: - a.
-A protest must be completed with all the required information and sent to the Protest Committee with a check made payable to the ABSP.
+A protest must be completed with all the required information and sent to the Protest Committee with a payment to the ABSP in the amount of \$50.
 This form must be received by the Protest Committee no later than 4:30 p.m. on the Thursday following games played on Saturday and no later than 4:30 p.m. on the Friday following games played on Sunday. - b.
 NO protests will be accepted by telephone. - c.
 All facts, substantiated by evidence, must be clearly stated, as well as the first and last names of players and others involved. - d.
 The signatures of the parish coordinator and the coach are required. - e.
-All protests must be specific in nature and must state which rule was violated as the basis for the protest. - f.
-A player must provide his or her signature when requested to do so by the referee. - g.
-Each player protested for eligibility is considered to be a separate protest. - 5.
+All protests must be specific in nature and must state which rule was violated as the basis for the protest.

+- f.
+Each player protested for eligibility is considered to be a separate protest. - 6.
 Coaches and coordinators who have knowledge of any infraction of ABSP rules, particularly player eligibility, have a responsibility to inform the Board so that the infraction can be remedied.